Blizzard chief Mike Morhaime foresees a long road ahead for esports

 Blizzard Entertainment scored big with the debut of its Overwatch League.
 The official esports league for Overwatch players drew more than 10 million viewers in its debut week in January.
 Blizzard (a division of Activision Blizzard) continues to invest heavily in the esports market as the whole industry hopes that esports will catch up with traditional sports.

 Market researcher Newzoo reported last week that global esports revenues will grow 38 percent to $906 million in 2018 and further grow to $1.65 billion by 2021.
-The number of esports enthusiast fans will grow 15.2 percent from 143 million in 2017 to 165 million in 2018, while the number of occasional viewers will grow from 192 million in 2017 to 215 million in 2018.
-By 2021, the esports enthusiasts will reach 250 million and the occasional viewers will reach 307 million.
+The number of esports enthusiast fans will grow 15.2 percent from 143 million in 2017 to 165 million in 2018 while the number of occasional viewers will grow from 192 million in 2017 to 215 million in 2018.
+By 2021, the esports enthusiasts will reach 250 million, and the occasional viewers will reach 307 million.

-I interviewed Morhaime and Kim Phan, head of esports product & operations at Blizzard, at DICE in Las Vegas last week.
+I interviewed Morhaime and Kim Phan, head of esports product and operations at Blizzard, at DICE in Las Vegas last week.
 Here’s an edited transcript of our interview.

-GamesBeat: I wonder what you think about the comparisons are making between esports and traditional sports, the projections of where it may go.
-Do you think there are some conditions that could make that happen, or that it’s already happening, or that it can’t happen?
+GamesBeat: I wonder what you think about the comparisons … between esports and traditional sports, the projections of where it may go.
+Do you think there are some conditions that could make that happen or that it’s already happening or that it can’t happen?

-Mike Morhaime: What does make sense is, if you look at the engagement levels people have with games—even if you just look at the top individual games and you compare that to the engagement around traditional sports, you do see that the engagement isn’t that different.
-In some cases it’s even bigger on the game side.
+Mike Morhaime: What does make sense is, if you look at the engagement levels people have with games — even if you just look at the top individual games.
+And you compare that to the engagement around traditional sports, you do see that the engagement isn’t that different.
+In some cases, it’s even bigger on the game side.
 This is just the beginning for esports.
 We’re still exploring different ways of how it will evolve.
 But there’s more and more interest from traditional players, sponsors, broadcast companies.
 They recognize that this is a thing that’s not going away.
 It’s only going to get bigger.
 We’ve crossed an inflection point already.

-GamesBeat: The numbers of spectators are as big as any sport out there.
+GamesBeat: The [number] of spectators [is] as big as any sport out there.

 GamesBeat: We have 75 years of professional sports history to look at.
 It winds up being this huge media business, which isn’t there for esports yet, but it could eventually get there.